The Nativity Season

 Overview

-Saints Are Special People Who Are Friends of God. - Knowing about these winter saints helps students to fully know and prepare for Christ’s birth.
+Saints Are Special People Who Are Friends of God. - Knowing about these winter saints helps students to know and prepare for Christ’s birth.

 box bottom border